timswyzen/discordTCG/README.md

 ## Create your own instance of the bot (with your own cards)
 1. Fork/download this
+2. Run pip install discord.py
-2. In config.py, add your bot key that the Discord Developer section should grant
+3. In config.py, add your private bot key that the Discord Developer section should grant
-3. Run matchFunctions.py
+4. Run matchFunctions.py

 ## Potential features
 - Multiple triggers per Node
-- Trigger cleanup
 - Integrations with other bots
 - Analytics

 ## Refactoring todo
-- Make decorator for checking whether a player is registered
-- Abstract triggers out, as well as start/end of turn effects
 - Rework trade monolith function?

 To add cards, use the New Card.py file and "fill in the blanks".

 [Custom Card Documentation](https://github.com/Pazda/discordTCG/wiki)

 To add nodes, do the same with New Node.py.